List of awards and honours received by Lech Wałęsa

-The following is a list of awards and honors conferred on Polish politician, trade-union organizer, and human-rights activist Lech Wałęsa.
+Lech Wałęsa is a Polish statesman, former dissident, politician, trade-union organizer, and human-rights activist.
+He has received multiple awards and honors from national governments, universities, and other non-governmental organisations including the 1983 Nobel Peace Prize.

+Wałęsa served as President of Poland from 1990 to 1995 and became the first democratically elected president of Poland since 1926 as well as the first-ever Polish president elected by popular vote.
+He was the leader of the Solidarity movement and led a successful pro-democratic effort, which in 1989 ended Communist rule in Poland and ushered in the end of the Cold War.

+He was named the Time Person of the Year (1981) and one of Time's 100 most important people of the 20th century (1999).
+He has received over forty honorary degrees, including from Harvard University and Columbia University, as well as dozens of the highest state orders, including the Presidential Medal of Freedom, the Knight Grand Cross of the Order of the Bath, and the French Grand Cross of Legion of Honour.
+In 1989, Wałęsa was the first foreign non-head of state to address the Joint Meeting of the U.S. Congress.
+The Gdańsk Lech Wałęsa Airport has borne his name since 2004.

 Honors

 Apart from his 1983 Nobel Peace Prize, Wałęsa has received many other international distinctions and awards.
 He has been named "Man of the Year" by Time Magazine (1981), The Financial Times (1980) and The Observer (1980).
 He was the first recipient of the Liberty Medal, on 4 July 1989 in Philadelphia, Pennsylvania, and that same year received the Presidential Medal of Freedom.
 He is the third foreigner and the first non-head-of-state to have addressed a joint session of the United States Congress (15 November 1989).

 On 8 February 2002, Wałęsa represented Europe, carrying the Olympic flag at the opening ceremonies of the XIX Olympic Winter Games in Salt Lake City, in company with Archbishop Desmond Tutu (Africa), John Glenn (the Americas), Kazuyoshi Funaki (Asia), Cathy Freeman (Oceania), Jean-Michel Cousteau (Environment), Jean-Claude Killy (Sport), and Steven Spielberg (Culture).
 Two years later, on 10 May 2004, Gdańsk International Airport was officially renamed Gdańsk Lech Wałęsa Airport to commemorate a famous Gdańsk citizen, and his signature was incorporated into the airport's logo.